yen223/yens-blog-v2/articles/20241121-pinning-dependencies-javascript.md

 cat "save-exact=true" >> .npmrc
 ```

-This means that when I run `npm install`, it will pin the exact major.minor.patch version of the dependency to the `package.json` file.
-It's the equivalent of
+This means that when I install a dependency using `npm install`, it will pin the exact major.minor.patch version of the dependency to the `package.json` file.

-always adding the `--save-exact` flag to every `npm install` command.
+It's the equivalent of always adding the `--save-exact` flag ([docs](https://docs.npmjs.com/cli/v8/commands/npm-install#save-exact)) to every `npm install` command.

 ### Why?